School Advocacy Program Overview

 Mental Health Advocate:

-JBRF executive director, Elizabeth Errico, is a mental health professional with 20 years of experience in the fields of counseling, psychotherapy, and education.
+JBRF executive director, Elizabeth Errico, is a mental health professional with more than 20 years of experience in the fields of counseling, psychotherapy, and education.
 She is a licensed psychotherapist and taught undergraduate psychology for nearly a decade.

 Ms. Errico earned two master’s degrees, one in psychological counseling and one in counseling and education, from Columbia University, Teachers College.
 She is a member of the American Counseling Association and the National Board of Certified Counselors.